ddustin/lightning-rfc/07-routing-gossip.md

 1. if there is no `channel_update` or `node_announcement`, the encoding is N one bits.
 2. otherwise, the encoding is `timestamp % ((2^N) - 1)`.

+Note that the encoding depends on the number of bits in the current block height, so (very) occasionally the entire minisketch must be recalculated.
+It is assumed that every channel contains a block number less or equal to the current block height.

 ### Requirements

 The sending node:
     - MUST set `number_of_channels` to the number of entries in `sketch`.
-    - MUST set `number_of_channel_updates` to the number of `channel_update` represented in `sketch`.
+    - MUST set `number_of_channel_updates` to the number of `channel_update` timestamps in `sketch`.
-    - MUST set `number_of_node_announcements` to the number of `node_announcement` represented in `sketch`.
+    - MUST set `number_of_node_announcements` to the number of `node_announcement` timestamps in `sketch`.
 	- MAY set `excluded` to indicate short_channel_ids it knows about but has not included in `sketch`.
 	- MUST NOT include any `excluded` short_channel_ids in `sketch`.
-    - MUST set `block_number` to the highest block it has processed.
+    - MUST set `block_height` to the highest block it has processed.
-    - MUST set `sketch` to contain all the encoded channels as follows:
+    - MUST set `sketch` and `raw` to contain all the encoded channels as follows:
         - If the transaction index is less than 32768 and the output index is less than 64:
-            - MUST encode it using short-form.
+            - MUST encode it using short-form and add it to `sketch`.
-        - Otherwise, if the transaction index is less than 2097152 and the output index is less than 4096, and `block_number` is less than
+        - Otherwise, if the transaction index is less than 2097152 and the output index is less than 4096, and `block_height` is less than
           4194304:
-            - MUST encode it using long-form.
+            - MUST encode it using long-form and add it to `sketch`.
         - Otherwise:
-		    - MUST add it to the `raw` field.
+		    - MUST add it to `raw`.

 The receiving node:
    - SHOULD compare the `sketch` and `raw` fields to selectively query